rgcda/SymFD/README.md

 # SymFD
-SymFD is a toolbox for the detection and characterizatino of edges, ridges, and blobs in 2D images.
+SymFD is a toolbox for the detection and characterization of edges, ridges, and blobs in 2D images.